dhutapratama/docs/homestead.md

       value: bar
 ```

 After updating the `Homestead.yaml` file, be sure to re-provision the machine by executing the `vagrant reload --provision` command.
-This will update the PHP-FPM configuration for all of the installed PHP versions and also update the environment for the `vagrant` user.
+This will update the GO-FPM configuration for all of the installed GO versions and also update the environment for the `vagrant` user.

 <a name="ports"></a>
 ### Ports